betinacosta/handson-sentiment-analysis/tutorial[en-us].md

 - Python3
 - Git
-- Pip
-- TextBlob
-- TweePy
-- Numpy
+- Pipenv
 - A Twitter account

+### Installing the libraries (MACOS and LINUX)

+Enter the following command at your terminal:

+- `make setup`

+This will create and activate a virtual environment with everything you need.

-### Installing the libraries
+### Installing the libraries (Windows)

-- `pip install -r requirements.txt`
-- `python -m textblob.download_corpora`
+Enter the following command at your terminal:

+- `pipenv install`
+- `pipenv shell`

+This will create and activate a virtual environment with everything you need.

 ## Requesting a developer profile